Coherent-Partners/spark-ts-sdk/docs/batches.md

 ## Cancel a batch pipeline

-There may be occasions when you need to cancel a batch pipeline before it completes processing all the input data.
+There may be occasions when you need to cancel a pipeline before it completes processing all the input data.
 This could be due to an error in the data, a change in requirements, or any other reason that requires stopping the processing.
-This method allows you to cancel a batch pipeline and free up resources.
+This method allows you to cancel a pipeline.

-By canceling a batch pipeline, you agree to discard all the data (pending inputs and not consumed outputs) that has been pending.
-The system will stop processing the data immediately, and you will not be able to retrieve any output data for the canceled chunks.
+By canceling a pipeline, you agree to discard all the data (input and output buffers) that has been pending.
+The system will stop processing any data immediately, and you will not be able to retrieve any output data for the canceled chunks.

 ### Arguments